microsoftgraph/msgraph-sample-nodeexpressapp/tutorial/02-create-app.md

 - [moment](https://github.com/moment/moment/) for formatting date/time values.
 - [connect-flash](https://github.com/jaredhanson/connect-flash) to flash error messages in the app.
 - [express-session](https://github.com/expressjs/session) to store values in an in-memory server-side session.
+- [express-promise-router](https://github.com/express-promise-router/express-promise-router) to allow route handlers to return a Promise.
 - [msal-node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) for authenticating and getting access tokens.
+- [uuid](https://github.com/uuidjs/uuid) used by msal-node to generate GUIDs.
 - [microsoft-graph-client](https://github.com/microsoftgraph/msgraph-sdk-javascript) for making calls to Microsoft Graph.
 - [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) to polyfill the fetch for Node.
 A fetch polyfill is required for the `microsoft-graph-client` library.
 See the [Microsoft Graph JavaScript client library wiki](https://github.com/microsoftgraph/msgraph-sdk-javascript/wiki/Migration-from-1.x.x-to-2.x.x#polyfill-only-when-required) for more information.